-The volunteer Commissioners who serve on the Landmarks Commission come from a variety of backgrounds and utilize their expertise as an advisory body for the benefit of the community.
-They advise property owners on exterior renovations to preserve the character and historic integrity of existing landmarks.
+The volunteer Commissioners who serve on the Landmarks Commission come from a variety of backgrounds and utilize their expertise for the benefit of the community.
+They advise property owners on exterior renovations to preserve the character and historic integrity of existing landmarks and districts.
 Furthermore, any person who owns property in Kirkwood can seek free advice regarding historic preservation from the Landmarks Commission.
-A complete membership roster is available here.
+To view the Boards and Commissions Roster, which includes the Landmarks Commission roster, click here.

 For information about historic preservation in Kirkwood, visit the Historic Preservation / Registry page here.